cs130-w22/Group-B3/README.md

 Change directories to "Group-B3/NodejsWebApp1/NodejsWebApp1/" then run the install.sh bash script.

 This will install all the necessary libraries.
-After installition, the server will run and proceed to http://localhost:5000/ where you will be able to use the application.
+After installation, the server will run and proceed to http://localhost:5000/ where you will be able to use the application.